When you are beginning your search for a job, a good way to prepare yourself is making sure your resume is job ready.

 Mode of Delivery

-Part 1 is self-paced e-learning whereas participants are given a full set of course materials and knowledge assessments through APSI online portal.
-Participants must complete all reading materials and complete the knowledge assessments before attending part 2 of the course.
+Part 1 is self-paced e-learning whereas participants are given a full set of course materials for self-paced studies.
+Participants must complete all reading materials and complete the knowledge questions before attending part 2 of the course.

-Part 2 is a 3 hour practical assessment where you are required to demonstrate your practical skills via observation, incident report, role plays and different scenarios.
+Part 2 is a four-hour practical observation and assessment where you are required to demonstrate your practical skills via observation, incident report, role plays and different scenarios.

 Once you have successfully completed the knowledge and practical assessments, a statement of attainment will usually be issued within two working days.

-A nationally recognised statement of attainment will be issued upon satisfactory completion of all assessments.
+A nationally recognised statement of attainment will be issued upon satisfactory completion of Part one and Part two assessments.

 - $150 per person

 - Please refer to short courses terms & conditions and refund policy, please click here.